kanootoko/digitalModel_problems/problemapi/README.md

 3. fill the database by data with the [script](../insert_to_db/insert_to_db.py)
 4. open terminal in cloned repository
 5. compile with `mvn compile assembly:single`
-6. install R and install `tidyverse` library (look at **R installation** section in case of problems)
+6. install R and libraries (`tidyverse`, `readr`) (look at **R installation** section in case of problems)
+7. copy or symlink R scripts to the directory of launching (`cp evaluation-model/*.R .`)
-7. launch with `java -jar target/problemapi-2020-08-10-quickfix-jar-with-dependencies.jar`
+8. launch with `java -jar target/problemapi-2020-08-31-jar-with-dependencies.jar`

 ## R installation

-You need to have R (r-base package) and "tidyverse" package installed to use /api/ranking endpoint.
-In case of using without docker you can just have it with `R -e 'install.package("tidyverse")'` command, ensuring that you have all of the dependencies (see _dockerfile_ and _download-build-lbs.sh_ in __ranking-model__ directory).
+You need to have R (r-base package) and "tidyverse" package installed to use /api/evaluation endpoint.
+In case of using without docker you can just have it with `R -e 'install.package(c("tidyverse", "readr"))'` command, ensuring that you have all of the dependencies (see _dockerfile_ and _download-build-lbs.sh_ in __evaluation-model__ directory).
-In case of using Docker you will need to run container which will build all of the needed libraries and then pass them to the main container in build time.
+In case of using Docker you will need to run container which will build all of the needed libraries and then pass them to the main container at its build time.

 1. open terminal in cloned repository
-2. launch `cd ranking-model && mkdir libs` to change the directory and create libs folder
+2. launch `cd evaluation-model && mkdir libs` to change the directory and create libs folder
 3. launch `docker build --tag build_libs . && docker run --name build_libs -v "$PWD/libs":/libs build_libs`
 4. launch `docker rm build_libs && docker rmi build_libs` to remove unnedeed container and image

-After that ./ranking-model/libs/build directory will contain suitable compiled libraries.
+After that ./evaluation-model/libs/build directory will contain suitable compiled libraries.
 You can delete folder after the building of the main container

 ## CLI Parameters